chirag04/react-native-mail/README.md

       body: '<b>A Bold Body</b>',
       customChooserTitle: "This is my new title", // Android only (defaults to "Send Mail")
       isHTML: true,
+      // For single file attachment
-      attachments: [{
+      attachments: {
-        path: '',  // The absolute path of the file from which to read data.
+        path: filePath,  // The absolute path of the file from which to read data.
-        type: '',   // Mime Type: jpg, png, doc, ppt, html, pdf, csv
+        type: 'pdf',   // Mime Type: jpg, png, doc, ppt, html, pdf, csv
         // mimeType - use only if you want to use custom type
-        name: '',   // Optional: Custom filename for attachment }]
+        name: '',   // Optional: Custom filename for attachment }
     }, (error, event) => {
       Alert.alert(
         error,